List of Dinosaur King characters: Alpha Gang

-The Alpha Gang are the primary yet inept antagonists of the first series who abduct any dinosaur cards they find using their own dinosaurs as their muscle.
+The Alpha Gang are the primary antagonists of the first series who abduct any dinosaur cards they find using their own dinosaurs as their muscle.
 They conduct experiments on the dinosaur cards they find.
 The Alpha Gang's headquarters is the mobile island called Zeta Point which was later revealed to be a disguised timeship called the Backlander.
 They later renounce their evil ways in the finale of the first season when Seth turns on them and later help the D-Team in their fight with the Spectral Space Pirates.
 Among its members are: